 We offer private & share WEq lessons plus Funday Sundays.
 You can book ahead for any of the sessions.
 Always something different, a new obstacle course each time, lots to learn and fun guaranteed.
 6 riders maximum on the Funday Sundays.
 Up-to-date info of WEq events and the dates they are to be held are written up in our Newsletters.

 Details on www.facebook.com/academyofdressage and you don't need to be a Facebook user to be able to see our pages.
 Hope you can join us!
-And more information on our other Facebook page: www.facebook.com/sarita.stratton.5
+You can also find us on Instagram at https://www.instagram.com/academyofdressage/

 Gill Kennerley, International classical Dressage trainer from the UK introduced Working Equitation to Australia in 2006 and Founded 'Working Equitation Australasia'.
 As Gill says "Working Equitation is a fun way to train seriously".